-- Many supplements contain too much glucosamine, which can lead to toxicity.
+- Many joint health supplements contain too much glucosamine sulfate, which can lead to toxicity.
 Consequently, many pet owners report adverse side effects ranging from bloody diarrhea, dehydration, nose bleeds, lameness, and more.

 - The supplement may contain dangerous levels of lead, especially if sourced from China.

-- The supplement may contain other additives, not listed on the label, that are poisonous to animals.
+- The dog glucosamine supplement may contain other additives, not listed on the label, that are poisonous to animals.

 - The supplement may actually contain a fraction of the dosage stated on the label.

-- Endless studies done on glucosamine supplements have yet to render any concrete results regarding the efficacy of using it as a supplement for dogs.
+- Endless studies done on glucosamine supplements have yet to render any concrete results regarding the efficacy of using it as a dog joint supplement.